 - Any signs that a parent is unfit to raise the child

-Are Parenting Classes Required in a Texas Divorce Involving Children?
+Our Parenting Classes Required in a Texas Divorce Involving Children?

 Usually, the State of Texas requires parents seeking a divorce with minor children to complete a parenting course before granting a divorce.
 The class is designed to help parents and children cope with the trauma divorce and separation usually bring.
 Both parents must complete the course unless the court grants a waiver.
 Parents who must complete this course can do so online for a reasonable fee.

-Possible Visitation Arrangements in a Texas Divorce
+What are the Possible Visitation Arrangements in a Texas Divorce?

 - Enforcement by a noncustodial parent of a visitation agreement